 Makes sense right?

 We generally recommend getting several opinions from various doctors, including at least one non-surgeon, before even thinking about undergoing an operation.
 Many less ethical doctors will use scare tactics to pressure patients onto the operating table.
-I know this for a fact, since it was done to me on more than one occasion during my own battle with lower back pain and sciatica.
+I personally know this for a fact, since it was done to me on more than one occasion during my own battle with lower back pain and sciatica.

 One particular old cranky doctor actually told me there was a good chance I might become paralyzed imminently if I did not have a fusion to stabilize my lower spine.
 That was over 20 years ago.
 Can you imagine?
 Anyone who denies the power of the nocebo effect should receive a prognosis like this one and see how they feel.

 Sciatica Surgery Recommendations

-My basic advice concerning surgery for any form of typical back pain is:
+Our basic advice concerning surgery for any form of typical back pain is:

 Don’t do it.
 Don’t even think about doing it.
 This is until you are 100% sure in the accuracy of the diagnosis and are also confident about your post-operative prognosis.

 Surgery is appropriate for advanced scoliosis and other forms of spinal curvature, such as hyperkyphosis and hyperlordosis.
 It is often needed to correct verified compressive neuropathy or spinal cord compression conditions.
 However, for 95% of patients with the usual suspect diagnoses, such as minor versions of herniated discs, foraminal stenosis, spinal stenosis and degenerative disc disease, surgery is virtually never truly indicated.

 Most patients who are affected with these conditions are damned no matter which path they choose.
 Surgery versus ongoing symptomatic treatment is a tough choice to make.
 Instead of an operation, I often recommend that patients consider non-surgical spinal decompression for disc concerns, as well as some forms of osteoarthritis and facet joint syndrome.
 This noninvasive modality demonstrates excellent results and allows you to bypass the nightmare which is spinal surgery.

 In summation, do not rush into anything.
 Get involved in your own healthcare advocacy and do lots of research on your diagnosis.
 If you find it to be valid, then spend time researching treatment choices.